-The Master's program of Innovation Management focuses on the issues of how to analyze, design and manage new product processes in technology-driven firms.
-Because in today’s turbulent business environment, innovation often involves (quasi) external acquisition of technology and/or close collaboration with customers, suppliers, competitors an open innovation perspective is used.
+The Innovation Management Master's program focuses on the issues of how to analyze, design and manage new product processes in technology-driven firms.
+Because in today’s turbulent business environment where innovation often involves (quasi) external acquisition of technology and/or close collaboration with customers, suppliers, and competitors, open innovation is a vital perspective.
 The program also pays attention to other forms of new business development, including entrepreneurship and new venturing, i.e. how established firms spin off promising business initiatives.

-The Innovation Management master program combines an exciting variety of disciplines, from mathematics to psychology, and applies this to a wide range of business fields, including new product development, alliance management and marketing.
+The Innovation Management Master's program combines an exciting variety of disciplines, from mathematics to psychology, and applies this to a wide range of business fields, including new product development, alliance management, and marketing.